Alfred-Kobby/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 9-multiply_by_2.py file: returns a new dictionary with all values multiplied by 2

 10-best_score.py file: find the highest score in a dictionary

+11-multiply_list_map.py file: returns a list with all its members multiplied by a number without using a loop